 Most older University buildings, including those with recently retrofitted windows, have non-reflective, bronze tint outer panes paired with clear inner panes.
 The current standard is insulating units with clear outer and inner panes and solar control low-e coatings which are clear in color.
-Goal is to maximize visible light transmittance while minimizing solar heat gain.
-Use of other tints and reflective coatings is discouraged.
+The goal is to maximize visible light transmittance while minimizing solar heat gain.
+The use of other tints and reflective coatings is discouraged.
 Review aesthetic, performance and budget implications of glass selection with Design Manager.

 In most retrofit projects in which current ceiling heights are lower than the window head heights, use a non-vision spandrel panel composed of a 1" insulating glass unit with an outboard lite matching the tint and coating of the outboard lites in the vision panels and an inboard light of non-tinted patterned glass.
+Determine whether the patterned inboard lites require heat strengthening, since patterned units tend to be weaker than clear float glass.